Deceased estates and duty

 Property transferred under a will or codicil

-Where the transfer of dutiable property is made under, and conforms strictly with, the trusts contained in the will of the deceased person, it can be lodged directly with Land Victoria.
-There is no requirement for such transfers to be marked as exempt by us.
+Where the transfer of dutiable property is made under, and conforms strictly with, the trusts contained in the will of the deceased person, it can be processed using Duties Online (DOL) and assessed as exempt under s42(1).

-Kate’s will bequeaths her home (valued at $300,000) to Stephen, Andrew and Rachel, in equal shares.
-The executor arranges for the transfer of property to Stephen, Andrew and Rachel in equal shares.
-This transfer is strictly in accordance with the will and can be lodged directly with Land Victoria.
+Kate’s will bequeaths her home (valued at $300,000) to Stephen, Andrew and Rachel in equal shares.
+The executor arranges for the transfer of the property to Stephen, Andrew and Rachel in equal shares.
+This transfer is strictly in accordance with the will and must be lodged with us via Duties Online.

-Transfers which must be lodged with us include:
+Transfers which must be lodged with us via our ELM include:

-- A transfer of a life interest and/or right to reside, and
+- A transfer of a life estate and/or right to reside.

 There are different lodging requirements, depending on the exemption you are seeking.
-Our Evidentiary Requirements Manual will explain what documents you need to lodge.
+Our Evidentiary Requirements Manual explains what documents you need to lodge.

 Life estates and estates in remainder

 Life estates and estates in remainder are dutiable property under the Duties Act.
 Accordingly, the creation or transfer of a life estate or estate in remainder is subject to duty under the Duties Act unless an exemption applies.

 A life estate is one type of freehold estate.
 It arises by grant or operation of law for the benefit of a person for the rest of his or her life.
 The key difference between an estate in fee simple and a life estate is that the life estate exists for the duration of the person's life whereas a freehold estate is not limited in duration.